medavox/tuki-nuwa/text/2_vocabulary/lexicon-kanban/3 unreprocessed/ensu.md

 Noun
 ---

-noun: the future. future-tense marker; replaces li in a sentence. *Ipuki kama wa, mi hinsu pali i lu.* "I'll do it later."
+noun: the future. future-tense marker; used in place of *li* in a sentence.

+*tenpo kama wa, mi ensu pali e lu.* "I'll do it later."